 As discovered over 40 years ago, diabetes is one word, but two different diseases.
-Type 1 diabetes, or insulin-dependent disease, is an autoimmune disorder in which the body does not produce insulin, the enzyme necessary for the body to metabolize sugar.
+Type 1 diabetes, or insulin-dependent disease, is an autoimmune disorder in which the body does not produce insulin, the hormone necessary for the body to metabolize sugar.
 Without insulin, sugar cannot move from blood into the cells, causing the blood sugar to rise above a safe level and leaving cells without the ability to function properly.
 It is a lifelong disease.
 Once diagnosed with the disease, patients with type 1 diabetes must carefully control their blood sugar levels by using blood sugar monitoring many times a day in addition to daily insulin injections for the rest of their life.

 Type 1 Diabetes increases the risk of a number of health complications, including accelerated heart disease, blindness, stroke, amputation, nerve damage, and kidney damage.
 In addition to these debilitating health complications, type 1 diabetics also have a tendency to acquire additional autoimmune diseases, such as hypothyroidism, rheumatoid arthritis, lupus and scleroderma.

 Keeping the blood sugar level within a safe range by diet control, insulin injections, and regular exercise, has been the key to managing type 1 diabetes.

 Type 2 Diabetes or non-insulin dependent disease, is the most common form of diabetes, accounting for 90% of cases.
 Type 2 diabetes is linked with insulin deficiency or resistance – the body does not produce enough insulin or the cells ignore the insulin, causing a buildup of sugar in the blood.